-The compact footwork and body connection of the West Coast Swing help to develop a strong sense of lead and follow.
+The compact footwork & body connection of the West Coast Swing help to develop a strong sense of lead & follow.

 In the 1940's with the wild abandonment of the Jitterbug being banned from dance halls due to too many injuries, Arthur Murray developed and documented several Swing steps that he later called 'Sophisticated Swing'.
 This was the beginning of what is now called West Coast Swing.